-There was the checker board.
-Some of them are more visible than the other.
-My eyes did not see straight across, I viewed them from diagonal angle.
-It is easier to take short cuts and straight path, but I tend to choose winding roads.
+There was the checkerboard.
+Some of them are more visible than others.
+My eyes did not see straight across, I viewed them from a diagonal angle.
+It is easier to take shortcuts and straight paths, but I tend to choose winding roads.
 I seemed to have a plan and have all checkers placed, but my destination is cluttered and blurry.
 My goal post is far away and undefined.
-My brain is stuffed, I cannot sort it out and I wandered into never never land….
+My brain is stuffed, I cannot sort it out and I wandered into never-never land….
 I actually woke up with a headache and the whole room was spinning in front of me.
 I could not stand up.
 I had to lie down to balance myself.
-An exchange for a few late nights, I think.
+Exchange for a few late nights, I think.

 I have little pressure wanting to keep up with my project, but it is not substantial enough to put me down.
 It is this drastic cold weather that kept me inside the house.
 I have only out walking twice this week.
-Temperature is low and it is foggy most of the time.
-When road is icy early in the morning, I was afraid to drive down the hill to hit couple spots that I had in mind for foggy shots.
-Then couple hours later, the road is drier and so the fog gets thinner and soon disappeared.
+The temperature is low and it is foggy most of the time.
+When the road is icy early in the morning, I was afraid to drive down the hill to hit a couple of spots that I had in mind for foggy shots.
+Then a couple of hours later, the road is drier and so the fog gets thinner and soon disappeared.
 Here goes the ambiance.
 My neighborhood is hilly, but it does not have the layers of the timberlines, more like this one that I took last year.
 Fog is beautiful among green trees and it is even more amazing when it dwelled among white snow.
-Honestly, as cold as I have experienced this year, I don’t mind to see more snow.
-We don’t need lower temperature to have snow, what we need is more moisture to generate snow and make all skiers happy and so am I.
+Honestly, as cold as I have experienced this year, I don’t mind seeing more snow.
+We don’t need a lower temperature to have snow, what we need is more moisture to generate snow and make all skiers happy and so am I.

 This last snow sticks to the ground for about a week.
-No getting around by car, I took a walk nearby and ran into this ‘phenomenon’.
-There were some kind of light beaming from the horizon (jet streams?), there was loose cloud and floating fog, there was sun reflection on my camera lens.
+Not getting around by car, I took a walk nearby and ran into this ‘phenomenon’.
+There was some kind of light beaming from the horizon (jet streams?), there was loose cloud and floating fog, and there was sun reflection on my camera lens.
 Other than that, I cannot explain anything.
 I left the picture as is, no touch-up and hopefully, someone can give me some education on this.